Help! I can’t sign up.

 How can I avoid chargebacks:

-- Always insert an EMV chip, swipe magnetic strip, or imprint any card that is present.
+- Always insert an EMV chip, swipe a magnetic strip, or imprint any card that is present.
 (Inserting the chip greatly reduces your liability and should always be your first choice).

 - Use PIN to verify debit transactions.